awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-fis-experimenttemplate-experimenttemplatestopcondition.md

 Specifies a stop condition for an experiment template\.

+For more information, see [Stop conditions](https://docs.aws.amazon.com/fis/latest/userguide/stop-conditions.html) in the *AWS Fault Injection Simulator User Guide*\.

 ## Syntax<a name="aws-properties-fis-experimenttemplate-experimenttemplatestopcondition-syntax"></a>

 To declare this entity in your AWS CloudFormation template, use the following syntax: